Laurent Elie Badessi: Career

 To expend his career, Badessi moved to the United States in the early 1990s.
 Dividing his time between commercial and personal work, he began focusing on artistic nudes, which he had already experimented with during his early stages behind the camera.
 Since nude work requires the deepest degree of trust between the photographer and the sitter, he felt that this phase was necessary to further evaluate the psychological impact of photography on people.
-In addition to his primary focus, Badessi was also interested in the relationship that builds between the photographer and the model during a nude photo-session.

 Badessi has always been spiritually close to nature.
 Before the organic products trend, he was well aware that we should respect our environment because we are part of it.
 He believes that whatever we do badly to nature will come back to us at some point.
 In between assignments and with this philosophy in mind, Badessi dedicated ten years taking nudes in dramatic landscapes, showing how close we are to nature.
 In 2000, the prestigious Swiss publishing company Edition Stemmle, released his first book, SKIN, which featured a foreword written by Sondra Gilman, Founder and Chairperson of the photography committee at the Whitney Museum in New York.
 A few solo shows presenting some of this work had previously taken place in Paris, but in the years to follow the publication of the book, more exhibitions opened in the United States and abroad.
 At the same time, his photographs became part of numerous important collections and he received several prestigious awards and grants.

 During this transitional phase of his career, Badessi decided to focus on the fine art aspects of photography and only accepted commercial assignments that would grant him total control over the images.
 The campaign he produced for Charles Jourdan (2004) is the perfect example of Badessi's desire to create and nurture an image from its concept to its final phase.
 The success of the Charles Jourdan project was a great challenge, because for two decades, Guy Bourdin had generated a large amount of stunning photographs for the brand that have become iconic images.
 To bring his own vision, Badessi played with eroticism and mythological symbolism, creating memorable visuals that are in the permanent collection of le Musée de la Publicité – Les Arts Décoratifs in Paris.
 That same year, one of the photographs "The Abduction of Ganymede 1" made the headlines for an article in The New York Times.